-GASB Statement No. 83 - "Certain Asset Retirement Obligations."
-This Statement, issued in November 2016, addresses accounting and financial reporting for certain asset retirement obligations (AROs).
-Governments that have legal obligations to perform certain future asset retirement activities related to tangible capital assets should recognize a liability based on the guidance in this Statement.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2018, which is the fiscal year beginning April 1, 2019 for the Corporation.
-This Statement is not expected to have a material effect on the financial statements of the Corporation.
+GASB Statement No. 91 - "Conduit Debt Obligations."
+This Statement, issued in May of 2019, requires a single method be used for the reporting of conduit debt obligations.
+The focus of the Statement is to improve financial reporting by eliminating diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2021, which is the fiscal year beginning April 1, 2022 for the Corporation.
+This Statement is not expected to have a material impact on the financial statements of the Corporation.